zuozhenggh/learning-library/developer-library/apex/intro-to-javascript/3-working-with-the-dom-and-jquery/content.md

 This completes Lab 3.
 At this point, you should have a good idea of how to use jQuery to select, traverse, and manipulate DOM elements.
 In addition, you should have a basic understanding of how events work and how event delegation can be used in APEX.

 ## **Acknowledgements**
- - **Author/Contributors** -  David Peake, Database Product Management
+ - **Author/Contributors** -  Dan McGhan, Database Product Management
  - **Last Updated By/Date** - Jeffrey Malcolm, LiveLabs QA, June 2020

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
 Please include the workshop name and lab in your request.